sdercolin/vlabeler/docs/plugin-development.md

-# Develop plugins for vLabeler
+# Develop Plugins for vLabeler

 This guide illustrates the process of developing plugins for `vLabeler`.
 Should you encounter any inadequacies in the plugin specification for your needs, please do not hesitate to submit questions or feature requests.